syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 {% endhighlight %}
 {% endtabs %}

+2. Tap (or mouse down) on a PDF page, where you want to add the sticky note annotation.
+This will add a sticky note with a default style and a popup will be displayed to write and submit the text.
+3. Once the sticky note is added, AnnotationMode is automatically changed to None.
+4. You can later select and edit the annotations, if required.
-Similarly, refer to the following code to disable the sticky note mode:
+5. If you need to disable the 'AnnotationMode' of 'StickyNote', you need to change the AnnotationMode to None. refer to the following code to disable the sticky note mode

+The following code explains how to disable the sticky note mode:
 {% tabs %}
 {% highlight C# %}
 // Disable or deactivate the sticky note mode.